Roman-Blinkov/kubernaughty/docs/part3-whats-in-the-box.md

 killing random processes and cgroups (even if you nice them nicely) is the antithesis of being able to rationalize and observe a system.
 Just reboot.

-LLook, since apparently this and understanding system behavior makes me a crazy person, look at the [fallacies of distributed computing](https://en.wikipedia.org/wiki/Fallacies_of_distributed_computing).
+Look, apparently this opinion makes me a crazy person, but look at the [fallacies of distributed computing](https://en.wikipedia.org/wiki/Fallacies_of_distributed_computing).

-for crying out loud.
 I'll invert it to be the **LAWS** of distributed computing:

-* **The network is unrelaible**.
+- **The network is unreliable**.
 In fact, software defined networking makes it even more fun because CPU and memory/IO starvation makes it unreliable.
 Not to mention everyone thinks they need hyper complex networking setups with bespoke jumps, hops and routes that make it even worse.
 Then you slap some mtls and a service mesh on that bad boy and make it even worse.
 So you buy bigger nics and VMs until eventually you're behind a 7-11 smoking dark fiber with AT&T.

-* **Latency is never zero**: Just to prove this, later I'm going to give you a container that will absolutely demolish your system and workload latency.
+- **Latency is never zero**: Just to prove this, later I'm going to give you a container that will absolutely demolish your system and workload latency.
 Why?
   You can not change physics.
 Trust me, I've tried.

-* **Bandwidth is expensive and finite**: Have you looked at your bandwidth bills?
+- **Bandwidth is expensive and finite**: Have you looked at your bandwidth bills?
   I mean, really looked at them?
 Not only is the network unreliable, its bloody expensive, always limited, and also unreliable.
 Look at bandwidth/burst quotas for all cloud vendor network and VM devices, you don't have what you think you have.

-* **The network is never secure**: Just go listen/watch awesome infosec people like [Ian Coldwater](https://twitter.com/IanColdwater).
-Follow whomever they recommend.
+- **The network is never secure**: Just go listen/watch awesome infosec people like [Ian Coldwater](https://twitter.com/IanColdwater).
+Follow whomever they recommend, or any of the old CoreOS folks, or Jess Frazelle.

-* **Topology doesn't change**: LOL 'infrastructure as code' - good one.
+- **Topology doesn't change**: HAHAHAHAhaAHahAhhaaaaa 'infrastructure as code'
+  - good one.
 Toplogy always changes, always partitions, and then Ted in IT is probably using those expensive giant routers you have to mine bitcoin probably.

-* **There** are hundreds of administrators: Comeon yall. it's cloud, you know it and I know it.
+- **There are hundreds of administrators**: It's cloud, you know it and I know it.
 Kubernetes, given it mutates IaaS on behalf of a declared application need is one of those administrators, as well as all of those declared needs.

-* **Transport cost is zero**: See bandwidth - but also, this means **failover** is expensive.
-Moving disks, creating new VMs, moving the workload from A to B - people think once again, you can break physics.
+- **Transport cost is zero**: See bandwidth - but also, this means **failover** is expensive.
+Moving disks, creating new VMs, moving the workload from A to B - people think once again you can break physics.

-* **The network is chaos**: Not only is it not homogenous - it might as well be your single most important failure point in the entire system.
+- **The network is chaos**: Not only is it not homogenous - it might as well be your single most important failure point in the entire system.
 Go ahead, ask what we did before we could all poorly re-implment RAFT to protect against bizarre networking issues.